 - Involve your pastor in your relationship — not to make decisions for you, but to help share wisdom from God.
 (Added bonus: They get to pray for you ’cause your relationship’s not hidden!)

-- Don’t be in a bubble!
+- Want a Christ-centered dating relationship?
+Don’t be in a bubble!
 Be active in the church, join fellowships and connect with others.